andikleen/ftracer/README.md

 The trace buffer size per thread is hard coded, but changed be changed in the tracer source code.
 Default max is 32k.

+Limits:

+The tracer cannot see uninstrumented and inlined functions.
+There are some circumstances that confuse the nesting heuristic.
+To trace dynamically linked functions in standard libraries you can use ltrace instead.

 Thread interaction:

 The thread buffer is per process and is thread safe.
 However ftrace_dump will only dump the current process and the automatic exit on dumping will only dump the thread that called exit (this may be fixed in the future)